 54. "Unprofessional conduct" includes the following acts, whether occurring in this state or elsewhere:

-(a) Commission of a class 1 or 2 felony.
+(a) Committing a class 1 or 2 felony.

-(b) Commission of a felony or misdemeanor if the offense has a reasonable relationship to funeral directing or embalming.
+(b) Committing a felony or misdemeanor if the offense has a reasonable relationship to funeral directing or embalming.
 Conviction by any court of competent jurisdiction or a plea of no contest is conclusive evidence of the commission.

 (c) Providing false, misleading or deceptive information on an application for licensure or registration pursuant to this chapter or on an examination required for licensure or registration.

-(d) Bribing or offering to bribe, directly or indirectly, a member of the board to influence the member's actions in the performance of the member's duties.
+(d) Bribing or offering to bribe, directly or indirectly, a member of the board to influence the member's actions in performing the member's duties.

-(e) Wilfully interfering with an embalmer, funeral director or cremationist who has lawful custody of a dead human body in the performance of the embalmer's, funeral director's or cremationist's duty to embalm or prepare the body for burial, transportation or cremation.
+(e) Wilfully interfering with an embalmer, funeral director or cremationist who has lawful custody of a dead human body in performing the embalmer's, funeral director's or cremationist's duty to embalm or prepare the body for burial, transportation or cremation.

 (f) Paying or causing money or other valuable consideration to be paid to a person, other than an employee of a funeral establishment, to secure business regulated pursuant to this chapter from or through the person.

-(g) Violating any law of this state or any rule adopted by the department of health services that relates to the embalming or preparation of dead human bodies.
+(g) Violating any law of this state or any rule adopted by the department of health services that relates to embalming or preparing dead human bodies.

 (h) Certifying falsely to having embalmed or prepared a dead human body that was embalmed by a person other than a licensed embalmer making the certification or an intern under the supervision of a licensed embalmer making the certification.